The problem with surface composters

 - Worms and bacteria take care of the rest.

-Everything is done in a closed circuit , without odor, without flow, and above all without possible access for rats .
+Everything is done in a closed circuit, without odor, without leakage, and above all without any possible access for rats.

 Why ceramics change everything

-At Poterie Jamet , our buried composters are made from natural ceramic .
+At Poterie Jamet, our underground composters are made of natural ceramic.

 This traditional material, used for centuries to store, breathe and filter, offers several advantages: